oddbird/oddleventy/content/blog/wingingit/winging-it-33.md

 ## What We Cover:

-- `grid-lanes` is a new CSS display property that allows you to create a masonry-like layout
+- `grid-lanes` is a new CSS display property that allows you to create a masonry-like layout.
-- `flow-tolerance` is a new property for `grid-lanes` that accepts a length value
+- `flow-tolerance` is a new property for `grid-lanes` that accepts a length value.
-- Defining the `grid-lanes` with `grid-template-columns` creates a vertical "waterfall" layout. `grid-template-rows` creates a "brick" layout
+- Defining the `grid-lanes` with `grid-template-columns` creates a vertical "waterfall" layout. `grid-template-rows` creates a "brick" layout.
-- Other grid features like gap, subgrid, and spanning a cell across multiple tracks work with `grid-lanes`
+- Other grid features like gap, subgrid, and spanning a cell across multiple tracks work with `grid-lanes`.
 - What alignment options do we have?
 - Can we fill in gaps that are created after spanning cells?